mrfresh382/PSQL-DB-Python-Script/Readme-Markdown.md

 - If the Python file is not accessible when SSHed into Vagrant, than execute the `vagrant reload` and re-attempt steps 5-6 above.
 If this doesn't work, then reinstall the Vagrant instance and news database on your OS using the documentation provided in the SQL lessons.
 - Ensure you have a **graceful shutdown** of vagrant instance before you shutdown or restart your OS.
 Use command `vagrant suspend` to prevent corrupting the news database and vagrant instance.

+## Design Notes
+1. Query 1 was pretty straightforward
+2. Query 2 included multiple sub-queries and required some text formatting within Python and PSQL.
+3. Query 3 included sub-queries and a calulation within PSQL.
+- We are assuming 200 series codes are successful and 400 series produce an error.
+Throgh analysis of the log file, there were no 300 series or 400 series for the test server.